Timber Country: Background

 Timber Country, a bay horse with three white socks and a small nose snip, was born April 12, 1992, in Kentucky.
 A son of Irish champion Woodman, he was out of the mare Fall Aspen, a daughter of Pretense.
 Fall Aspen, who won the 1978 Matron Stakes, was also the dam of Grade I winner and champion Bianconi, Grade I winner Northern Aspen, and Grade II winners Elle Seule and Colorado Dancer.

 Timber Country grew to be a large horse, standing 17 hands high at maturity.

 Timber Country is closely related to the Dubai World Cup winner, Dubai Millennium, a son of Mr. Prospector and Timber Country's half-sister, Colorado Dancer.

 Bred by Lowquest Stud, Timber Country sold for $500,000 at the 1993 Keeneland July yearling sale.
-Future Hall of Fame trainer D. Wayne Lukas had seen Tmber Country before the sale and planned to buy him.
+Future Hall of Fame trainer D. Wayne Lukas had seen Timber Country before the sale and planned to buy him.
 Lukas was having dinner at the home of William Young, owner of Overbrook Farm, along with Graham Beck of Gainesway Farm, when he asked to excuse himself to return to the sale.
 Lukas said, "Graham Beck followed me to my car and asked who the colt was and I said he was out of Fall Aspen.
 He asked who I was buying him for and I said, 'I don't know but I'm going to buy him.'
 He said for me to go ahead and buy him and they would put something together."
 At the sale, he was purchased by Lukas for a partnership between Overbrook Farm, Gainesway Stable, and Robert and Beverly Lewis.